Next Cycle Applications Due: March 10, 2023

 Final decisions rest with the Foundation's Board of Governors, upon recommendation from the Technical Committee.

 While a standard format is not required for the submission of a proposal, it is recommended to follow the basic layout and contents as specified below.

-Cover Page: Title of the project; Name and affiliation of the student; Name of academic supervisor/sponsor; Description of any prior financial support.
+Cover Page: Title of the project; name, email address, and affiliation of the student; name and email address of academic supervisor/sponsor; and description of any prior financial support.

 - Specific Aims (Objectives)

 - Methods and Procedures